-9 1396a(a)(13).
-The executive office of health and human services ("executive office") shall payments to nursing facilities, including other long-term-care services providers, and is
+1396a(a)(13).
+The executive office of health and human services ("executive office") shall payments to nursing facilities, including other long-term-care services providers, and is authorized

-2011, to be consistent with the provisions of this section and Title XIX, 42 U.S.C. § 1396 et seq., methodology rates with rates based on a price-based methodology to be paid to all facilities with recognition of the acuity of patients and the relative Medicaid occupancy, and to include the following elements to be developed by the executive office:
+2011, to be consistent with the provisions of this section and Title XIX, 42 U.S.C. § 1396 et seq.,

-(2) The executive office shall review the current methodology for providing Medicaid
+13 (2) The executive office shall review the current methodology for providing Medicaid of patients and the relative Medicaid occupancy, and to include the following elements to be developed by the executive office:

-15 authorized to modify the principles of reimbursement to replace the current cost-based
+15 to modify the principles of reimbursement to replace the current cost-based methodology rates with